 How to win the Birdsville Races (dress-up competition) in 6 steps

-The Birdsville Races have long been on the top of my event bucket list after listening to my two uncles share endless tales of their Birdsville pilgrimages (they have done more than 20 tours between them).
+The Birdsville Races have long been on the top of my event bucket list after listening to my two uncles share endless tales of their Birdsville pilgrimages (they have done more than 25 tours between them).
 One of my favourite stories was about the time they won the Birdsville Races.
-The best dressed competition, that is!
+The best-dressed competition, that is!
 They inspired me to give it a shot myself on my virgin Birdsville tour.

-Don’t tell everyone, but this is how to take out the Birdsville Races Novelty Costume prize.
+Don’t tell everyone, but this is how to take out the Best Dress Novelty prize at this year’s Birdsville Races.

 1. Get into the theme

 The Birdsville Races Fashions on the Field novelty category doesn’t have a specific theme per se.
 The races themselves are the theme!
 When you’re at the races, you’re surrounded by red dirt, blue skies, thousands of race goers looking for good outback knees-up fun and liquid gold (of the XXXX kind of course).
-To get started on your Birdsville Races costume idea, make sure it’s colourful, fun and most importantly, that you can wear it all day and into the evening of can crushing at the Birdsville Hotel.
+To get started on your Birdsville Races costume idea, make sure it’s colourful, fun and most importantly, that you can wear it all day and into the evening for dancing on top of crushed cans at the Birdsville Hotel.

 2. The devil’s in the detail

 After much brainstorming and reading up on Birdsville and the history of the Races, I decided to create a new character, the Birdsville Bird.
-It seemed so obvious when the idea of Birdsville Bird came to me, but I spent a bit of time coming up with a detailed back story to go with the outlandish costume that my head costume creator (aka my mum) pulled together from some drawings.
-I’m talking about feather masks, rainbow layered wings, multi-coloured feather dress, ‘stalk’ warmers and webbed feet covers.
+It seemed so obvious, but I spent a bit of time coming up with a detailed back story to go with the outlandish costume that my head costume creator (aka my mum) pulled together from some drawings.
+I’m talking about feather masks, rainbow layered wings, multi-coloured feather dress, sparkly ‘stalk’ warmers and webbed feet covers.

 3. Create a back story

-While it’s great to have a crazy costume and look a little out there, if you want to go the whole hog and take out the Birdsville Races, it’s important to create a back story so you have a yarn to tell in the drinks line.
+While it’s great to have a crazy costume, if you want to go the whole hog and take out the Birdsville Races, it’s important to create a back story so you have a yarn to tell in the drinks line.
 Where did you come from?
 What’s fun or interesting about your background?
 Is there a song?
-Can you make up a traditional dance?
+Can you make up a traditional or interpretive dance?

 Want to know the back story for this little bird?
-Well, the Birdsville Bird flies out to Birdsville once a year on the first weekend of September.
+Well, the Birdsville Bird flies out to Birdsville on the first weekend of September every year.
 She comes to Birdsville to fuel up on curry camel pies and washes down the tasty pastry with chilled amber nectar.
+She whispers to the horses before all the big races and wishes all the punters best of luck as she delivers her ceremonial bird strut dance in the dirt at the Racecourse or on Big Red at sunset.
+She likes to stay under the stars with the other birds of the sky in the Birdsville Airport.
 She loves sharing a yarn and can be found tweeting with #birdistheword.

 4. Get prepped

-As most of the Birdsville Races goers were not from these parts, crowds of ladies and gents got race ready in the Birdsville Caravan Park toilets.
+As most of the Birdsville Races goers are not from these parts, crowds of ladies and gents got race ready in the Birdsville Caravan Park toilets.
 As I graced the ladies loos to get feathered up, I got a lot of giggles out of the other ladies who were getting set to impress.
-Getting ready with other people set the tone of the day to awesome!
+Getting ready with the other friendly punters set the tone for the rest of the day.

-It was great to see the other outfits (both the costumed and seriously frocked) in Tent City and around the caravan park before walking to the bus for a ride to the races.
-Others took to the air in a helicopter to the races, although it would have been unnecessary for the Birdsville Bird to get air assistance into the event!
+It was great to see the other outfits (both the costumed and seriously frocked) in Tent City and around the caravan park before walking to the bus for the ride to the races.
+Others took a more scenic route to the races on a helicopter.

 5. Own it